Why Your Creative Idea Isn’t All That Original (And That’s A Good Thing)

 What matters is what you pay attention to.
 What matters is what you’re inputting.
 What matters is what you’re consuming and combing.
 George Lucas made an incredible combination of ideas because he was consuming so many different, diverse ideas.

-If all ideas are combination of preexisting ideas, then your first job is to realize that anybody can do this.
-And your second is to realize is to be a student of creative ideas far more often.
-That way you can come up with more creative combinations.
+If all ideas are a combination of preexisting ideas, then your first job is to realize that anybody can do this.
+Your second is to realize that you are a student of creative ideas far more often.
+That way, you can come up with more creative combinations.

 All ideas are combinations of preexisting ideas.
 So go start combining.